jackiecwv/SDS-CP040-modelops/README.md

 # Welcome to the SuperDataScience Community Project!

-Welcome to the **** repository! 🎉
+Welcome to the **ModelOps: Deploying Machine Learning Models to Production** repository! 🎉

-This project is a collaborative initiative brought to you by SuperDataScience, a global learning community focused on data science, machine learning, and AI.
-Whether you’re starting with Generative AI or looking to deepen your skills with tool-using LLMs, we’re excited to have you on board!
+This project is a collaborative initiative brought to you by **SuperDataScience**, a global community dedicated to advancing the fields of **Data Science, Machine Learning, and AI**.
+We’re excited to have you on board for this journey of hands-on learning, experimentation, and growth.

-To contribute to this project, please follow the steps outlined in our [CONTRIBUTING.md](./CONTRIBUTING.md) file.
+To contribute to this project, please follow the guidelines in our [CONTRIBUTING.md](./CONTRIBUTING.md).

----

 ## 📂 Repository Structure

 This project supports two tracks based on experience level:

 ```

-project-name/
+SDS-CP040-modelops/
 ├── beginner/                 ← Beginner track files
 │   ├── README.md             ← Scope of Works for Beginner Track
 │   ├── REPORT.md             ← Markdown template for beginner submissions